facelessuser/BracketHighlighter/docs/customize.md

 Output panels are widgets as well, but sometimes the widget flag gets removed from them (Sublime issue).
 So this flag may or may not affect the output panel depending on its state.
 If you are a developer and wish to ensure an output panel that is created by your plugin does **not** have bracket highlighting, you can set the following setting to the view as `True`: `bracket_highlighter.ignore`.

-### align_content_highlight_bar
+### `align_content_highlight_bar`

-Modifies the behavior of [content_highlight_bar](#content-highlight-bar) and draws the vertical content bar at the indentation level of the highlighted bracket, but there are some limitations:
+Modifies the behavior of [`content_highlight_bar`](#content-highlight-bar) and draws the vertical content bar at the indentation level of the highlighted bracket, but there are some limitations:

 - The content bar cannot extend through an empty line unless the bar is on the first column.
 This is a limitation of the Sublime API.
-Empty lines will have cause a gap in the bar.
+Empty lines will cause a gap in the bar.

 - The content bar will not be shown on a line where non-whitespace characters cross the bar.